-Ideal for covering large spaces and are easy to install.
+Ideal for covering large spaces and is easy to install.

-Mostly used for commercial gyms, fitness studios, CrossFit boxes and in outdoors, water prone areas.
-Rubber rolls are used for outdoors for decks, porches, patios, walkways, etc. Used for indoors in basements, locker rooms, art studios, etc.
+Mostly used for commercial gyms, fitness studios, CrossFit boxes, and in outdoors, water-prone areas.
+Rubber rolls are used outdoors for decks, porches, patios, walkways, etc. Used for indoors in basements, locker rooms, art studios, etc.

 Available in various color and surface finish options.

-Lengths can vary depending on thickness and can be cut on site to suit the installation.
+Lengths can vary depending on thickness and can be cut on-site to suit the installation.
 Rolls are available as pre-cut and custom-cut rolls.
 Pre-cut rolls are typically cut at 4′ wide and 25′ or 50′ in length.
-Custom cut rolls are cut at minimum 15′ in length.
+Custom-cut rolls are cut at a minimum of 15′ in length.